 These implants will secure a cosmetic denture.
 There are a few cons to implant dentures, which include cost and time to complete.
 Dental implants involve a surgical procedure which will require some healing time.
 This makes it a lengthy and expensive process.
 But the pros to choosing dental implants are extensive especially when compared to dentures.

 - Your overall quality of life is much greater.

-- Dental implants are secure since they are surgically implanted.
+- Dental implants are permanently secure.
 They will not slip or wiggle in your mouth.

 - The presence of the implant in your jawbone will prevent bone deterioration.

 - Dental implants are not bulky and will give you a natural appearance and smile.

 - Fixed denture implants will deliver a 100% normal chewing function.

 - Dental implants offer patients over a 95% success rate.

 - Dental implants are comfortable and feel just like your natural teeth.